LaniakeaSC4/laniakeanftbot/readme.md

 ### postgresql

-had some problems with this as I was originaly on a debian 10 VM.
+Had some problems with this as I was originaly on a debian 10 VM.
 Changed to ubuntu VM and followed this guide

 `https://computingforgeeks.com/how-to-install-postgresql-14-on-debian/`